SwiftyLimi/SecretSantaNameCheck/README.md

 - ✅ Prevents duplicate selections (each name can only be selected once)
 - ✅ Highlights selected names with a visual indicator
 - ✅ Shows selection count badge for each name
-- ✅ Displays who selected each name
+- ✅ Completely anonymous - no personal information required
 - ✅ Real-time statistics (total, selected, remaining)
 - ✅ Auto-refreshes every 10 seconds to show updates from other users